Introduction to Delaware Slot Machine Casino Gambling 2018

 This is further collaborated by Delaware Code 29 Del.
 C. §4805(a)(15), which further seems to state the 95% maximum payout return is also an annual average for each slot machine.

-However, both are clear it is possible for games to have payout returns greater than 95% with approval from the Director of the Delaware Lottery.
+However, both are clear it is possible for games to have a payout return greater than 95% with approval from the Director of the Delaware Lottery.
 It is not known how often this approval is given.

 What this means is straightforward.
 Delaware casinos do not directly control the odds of winning on their VLT-style slot machines.
 Those odds are controlled by the Delaware Lottery.